 - Open any barn doors or fences to allow large animals to escape the fire as well.

-- If Law or Fire personnel instruct you to evacuate to a specific location DO NOT go anywhere else, the fire may have spread to other areas.
+- If Police or Fire personnel instruct you to evacuate to a specific location DO NOT go anywhere else, the fire may have spread to other areas.

-- After the fire has been contained don’t go home unless you have been advised by Law or Fire personnel.
+- After the fire has been contained don’t go home unless you have been advised by Police or Fire personnel.

 - Check your home for hot spots or small fires.

 - Report any broken utilities.

 If you are caught out in the open in a fire:

 - The best temporary shelter is in a sparse fuel area.

 - When in an automobile, move it to the barest possible ground.
 Close all windows and doors.
 Lie on the floor and cover yourself with a jacket or blanket.